affinity-engine/ember-theater-web/markdown/en/learn/index.md

 # Ember Theater

 Welcome to Ember Theater!
-These guides will show you how to use the `ember-theater` addon to build ambitious web games using the Ember.js framework.
+These guides will show you how to use the `ember-theater` addon to build ambitious web games with the Ember.js framework.
 Along the way, you'll encounter both exhaustive API documentation and simple, user-friendly demos.
 We wrote these docs to be as approachable as possible, but there's also a wealth of information for those who wish to dive deeper and get the most out of the Ember Theater game engine.